home | donate | contact us

-Building Relationships with Policy Makers - Organize a Letter Writing Campaign
+Organizing a Letter Writing Campaign

+Keep in mind that the more voices policy makers hear, the greater your power.
 Organize friends, colleagues and community members to write Congress or local elected officials.
 Afterschool benefits the entire community, from parents to youth to community members, so all of their voices need to be heard.
-Tip - the Afterschool Alliance often has afterschool postcards available for such effort, be sure to contact us and we will try to meet your request.

 WHO:

-Parents, grandparents and caretakers of kids who participate in afterschool programs, teachers, community partners, community members and volunteers.
+Parents, grandparents and caretakers of kids who participate in afterschool programs; teachers; community partners; community members and volunteers.

 WHAT: